Do You Need A Trust In Florida?

 In the past, many people needed trusts to avoid estate taxes.
 Today, however, estate taxes apply only to estates of more than $10.8 million in assets.
 As a result, many people who could benefit from trusts in the past no longer need them today.
 However, there are still times when a trust can help you accomplish a specific goal.
 At our firm, we will draft what you need in the simplest plan possible, as we have always believed less is more.

 At The Law Office of Nicole C. Morris, P.A., in Palm Beach Gardens, our attorney drafts wills, trusts and other estate planning documents for clients throughout Florida.
-Call 561-855-0348 for a complimentary initial consultation about trusts.
+Call 561-855-0348 for an initial consultation about trusts.

 Reasons To Have A Trust